benbaker76/zxnext_dma_sample/README.md

 ## Thanks

+- [em00k](https://github.com/em00k) for the original z80 asm demo this example is based
 - [Sefan Bylund](https://github.com/stefanbylund) for his z88dk examples on which these are based
 - [Michael Ware](https://www.rustypixels.uk/) for innumerable help with the Next hardware and z80 asm